Group Schemes with $\mathbb F_q$-Action: Group schemes of additive type

 Now let $G \in \grp A$, and assume that $R$ is the residue field at some point of $\Spec A$.
-To show that then \eqref{primbc} is an isomorphism, we may assume $A$ to be local.
-But $\eqref{primbc}$ is clearly injective, and both sides of \eqref{primbc} are finite $R$-modules of the same rank by Proposition \ref{orderofG}. \end{remark}
+To show that \eqref{primbc} is an isomorphism, we may assume $A$ to be local.
+But then $\eqref{primbc}$ is clearly injective, and both sides of \eqref{primbc} are finite $R$-modules of the same rank by Proposition \ref{orderofG}. \end{rem}